GalaxyRuler/art-souk/replit.md

-  ✓ Removed editorial features (articles table and routes) based on user feedback ✓ Added comprehensive workshop system with instructor management, registrations, and skill levels ✓ Implemented social events platform with RSVP functionality and event categories ✓ Created community discussions system with replies and category management ✓ Updated database schema with workshops, events, discussions, and related tables ✓ Added workshops, events, and community pages to navigation ✓ Implemented complete API endpoints for workshops, events, and community features ✓ Added bilingual support for all new features (Arabic/English) ✓ Enhanced dashboard to include workshop management for artists and galleries
+  ✓ Removed editorial features (articles table and routes) based on user feedback ✓ Added comprehensive workshop system with instructor management, registrations, and skill levels ✓ Implemented social events platform with RSVP functionality and event categories ✓ Updated database schema with workshops, events, and related tables ✓ Added workshops and events pages to navigation
+  ✓ Implemented complete API endpoints for workshops and events features ✓ Added bilingual support for all new features (Arabic/English) ✓ Enhanced dashboard to include workshop management for artists and galleries ✓ Removed community discussions system as not needed for current scope ✓ Fixed all database schema issues by adding missing columns (meeting_link, materials, address, status, etc.)
+  ✓ Successfully resolved all API endpoint errors - workshops and events now fully functional